Safety on campus

 You're supported 24/7 by our Campus Security and Surveillance Team.
 You can call them at any time if you find yourself in an emergency situation.
 You'll also get CCTV protection in most University buildings and halls.
 Our CCTV is monitored throughout the day by Security Officers in our Control Room.

-Keeping you and your property safe is the main goal of our campus Security and Surveillance Team.
+Keeping you and your property safe is the team's priority.
 We run events throughout the year to help you protect your property and provide secure bike storage if you need it.
 We also have a dedicated Police Liaison Officer should you need to share concerns.

 Campus Security and Surveillance Team